Spooky Season in Ontario: Haunted Tours, Chilling Events and Family Fun

 Each fall, Kingston’s historic Fort Henry gets a terrifying makeover as Fort Fright takes over.
 This outdoor haunted experience is packed with professional actors, eerie sets, and jaw-dropping effects that bring the fort’s dark corridors to life.
 For the bravest visitors, “Dark Nights” crank up the intensity, with only a flashlight to guide you through almost total darkness.
 The experience lasts about an hour to an hour and a half, with groups entering in fives.
 Running from October 3 to November 1, tickets are available at various price points so be sure to check the website and book early because this one always sells fast.
 If you would rather sit back than scream, Fort Fright Movie Nights screen horror classics on Wednesday evenings for a different kind of scare.

-Ghosts & Mystery Trolley Kingston
+Ghost & Mystery Trolley Kingston

 Hop aboard the Ghost and Mystery Trolley and roll through Kingston’s most haunted corners.
 This guided ride takes you past eerie landmarks like downtown Kingston, Fort Henry Hill, the old Rockwood Asylum, and the notorious Kingston Penitentiary.
 Along the way you’ll hear chilling tales of grave robbing at Skeleton Park, ghostly sightings on Cedar Island, and tragic stories tied to Bellevue House.
 With its mix of history and hauntings, the tour is recommended for ages 13 and up due to some graphic details.
 Tours depart from the Kingston Visitor Information Centre on Ontario Street and run until November 2 with several times to choose from.
 It is a spooky way to see one of Ontario’s oldest cities after dark.